Kallenju/template-for-react-ts-ssr-hmr/README.md

 ## Quick start:

-For copy the template to an empty local folder without creating of a repo or to an existing repo use the following:
+To copy the template in an empty local folder without creating of a repo or in an existing repo use the following:

 ```shell
 npx degit Kallenju/template-for-react-ts-ssr-hmr